ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-10-valheim-food-graph.md

 [Valheim](https://store.steampowered.com/app/892970/Valheim/) is an exploration and survival game that takes you to the heights of
 Viking culture.
-It's like the love child of Minecraft, Terraria, and Dark Souls.
-Yes, you read that right.
+It's like the love child of Minecraft, Terraria, and Dark Souls&mdash;yes, you read that right.

 Food is an essential component in Valheim as it drastically affects one's gameplay.
 Eat a high-meat diet and you get loads of health to tank hits, to the